ansarkdev/anti-recoil-universal/README.md

 <details>
 <summary><b>🛠 Known Issues & Roadmap</b></summary>
 Bug: Burst Mode is currently broken.
 Keep the burst checkbox off or the pull logic will fail.

 Future: Working on an Arduino-based hardware bypass for better security.
+Working on x axis recoil.

 </details>